a-bison/scrolls-py/scrolls/ext/pdoc/callbase.md

 Callbase handles the job of parsing arguments, and allows some additional information to be attached to Scrolls calls.
-Using callbase also means you do not need to implement `scrolls.interpreter.CallHandler` yourself in order to get started extending Scrolls.
+Using callbase also means you do not need to implement `scrolls.interpreter.callhandler.CallHandler` yourself in order to get started extending Scrolls.

 None of the calls defined in `scrolls.builtins` use this extension.
 It is solely for external users.